dylan-sco/Selenium-ME369P-Demo/README.md

 ## How does it work?
 The python script opens a [wikipedia page](https://en.wikipedia.org/wiki/List_of_National_Basketball_Association_career_scoring_leaders) for the NBA's career scoring leaders.

 Next, selenium navigates to the scoring leaders table and scrapes the following attributes: Player Name, Total points, Games played, and Points per game.

 The data is saved into a pandas dataframe and displayed in plots via matplotlib.

+Selenium is best for scraping dynamic data (ex: points scored by NBA players)